 Leprechauns are often depicted with a beard and a hat.
 They are told to be shoemakers and menders with a flair for pranks and playfulness.

-It could be considered that the term “the luck of the Irish” derives from fairytale folklore, namely the legends of leprechauns, as they successfully stored their gold in a place which is impossible to reach, making them very lucky – as well as rich!
+It could be considered that the term “the luck of the Irish” derives from fairytale Irish folklore, namely the legends of leprechauns, as they successfully stored their gold in a place which was impossible to reach, making them very lucky – as well as rich!